jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-9.md

 In the same way, boroughs came to have representatives in parliament, because they themselves became opulent and powerful.
 The king found it his interest to give them some weight to lessen the authority of the peers.
 It became necessary to have the consent of them and the barons before any law was passed.
 These borough representatives sat in a house by themselves.

 The smaller barons soon joined them.
-They were=
+They were:
 - far from the level of the great lords with whom they sat, and
 - not much superior to the commons.